Post Traumatic Stress and Moral Injury Group Therapy Program for Veterans and First Responders

 The Center for Post Traumatic Growth (CPTG) provides individual, couples, and group therapy to all eligible clients.

+Orientation to the CPTG treatment programs and commitments.
+Evaluation and referral to additional veterans' services and benefits if appropriate and necessary.
 Thorough individual clinical assessment, diagnosis and treatment planning by a licensed mental health professional or supervised intern follows based on need and level of commitment.

-Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)
+Phase Two: Trauma Focus: Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)